1. Shipping and returns

 • Chain maintenance.

-If any electrical part of your e-bike fails, we have a replacement for every component that you can do yourself.
+If any electrical part of your e-bike fails, we have a do-it-yourself replacement for each component.
 They are literally Plug N' Play and we offer online support and detailed instructions on how to replace every major electrical component.
 In addition to our online support, you can take your e-bike to a local bike shop.

 Please check with your local bike shop if you need repairs or maintenance.
-You can also count on our online advice.
-In case we cannot remedy the situation remotely or a local bike shop cannot repair your bike, we can have our technician take a look at it from our premises in Alicante.
+You also have our online advice.
+In the event that we cannot remedy the situation remotely or a local bike shop is unable to repair your bike, we can have our technician take a look at it from our facility in Alicante.

 • Video 1